obsidianmd/obsidian-help/en/Licenses and payment/Commercial license.md

 ---
 If you use Obsidian for work in a company with two or more employees, you need to purchase a Commercial license.

+You and your team may use Obsidian commercially for free for 14 days to evaluate the app before purchase.
+For bulk discounts, [[Help and support|contact Obsidian support]].

+## What is considered commercial use?

 Commercial use includes, but isn't limited to, work-related activities such as:

 - Meeting notes